 I need to travel abroad.
 How can I demonstrate my COVID-19 vaccine status?

-Some countries require international travellers to have completed a full course (two doses) of the COVID-19 vaccine.
+Some countries require international travellers to have completed a full course (either two or three doses) of the COVID-19 vaccine.
 If you are travelling abroad, you may need to demonstrate your COVID-19 vaccine status.

 COVID-19 vaccination status is available to people who live in Westminster and Kensington & Chelsea and are registered with a GP.
 You can get your vaccination status in digital or paper format.